GRADUATE TRAINING IN PSYCHODYNAMIC COMMUNITY MENTAL HEALTH

 We have trained students from Adler University, Chicago School of Professional Psychology, DePaul University, Erikson Institute, Institute for Clinical Social Work, Loyola University Chicago, Northeastern IL University, Northwestern University, School of the Art Institute of Chicago, University of Illinois Jane Addams, and the University of Chicago Crown Family School of Social Work.

-Applications should be sent electronically to mmcmartin@losahcenter.org.
-The application should include a cover letter, resume and 2-3 letters of recommendation.
+Applications should be sent electronically to training@thekedziecenter.org.
+The application should include a cover letter, resume and 2-3 letters of recommendation including one from your Clinical Training Director.

-Michelle McMartin, LCSW - Director of Clinical Training and Supervision
+Eva Ledoux, MA, LCPC - Coordinator of Clinical Training and Supervision

 Child and Family Seminar